Thomas-Marino/Thomas-Marino/README.md

 ###

-<p align="left">I´m a passionate software and full-stack developer from Argentina 🇦🇷!</p>
+<p align="left">I´m a passionate software and full-stack developer from Argentina!</p>

 ###